HorizonChaser12/HorizonChaser12/README.md

 <hr>

-## About me (the fun side):
+## About me:

-Sometimes I procrastinate a lot, and occasionally my creative brain just stops working (I’m serious! 🤪).
+Sometimes I procrastinate a lot, and occasionally my left brain just starts working (I’m serious! 🤪).
 And below is the proof of that.

 <div align="center">